Before the fires: Al-‘Auja, July 22, 2017

 Abu Rasmi arrived from his house, a short distance away, and a meeting began.
-A farmer in the village had a bad experience after he started working with Ta’ayush.
+A number of farmers and shepherds arrived, including Abu Saqer, from Al-Hadidya, whom we have met before.
+We were meeting because one of the farmers had a bad experience after he started working with Ta’ayush.

 Settlers had attacked him, and destroyed one of his large tents and an animal shelter.
 Now he was refusing our help and recommending that others do the same.

 Abu Rasmi sought to persuade the farmer not to give up.
 He wanted to involve us in the process.
 Guy and Ada were reluctant.
 It is not the job of Ta’ayush to “push” people into risky situations.